DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 provider name, name of training, and individual’s name.

-(b) A self-certification statement by an individual.
+(b) A self-certification statement by the individual.
 The certification statement must

 include the individual’s name and either of the following: